 To provide access to high quality research and information on family and whānau violence.

-The New Zealand Family Violence Clearinghouse is operated by the University of Auckland, under a contract funded by the Families Commission.
+The New Zealand Family Violence Clearinghouse is operated by the University of Auckland, under a contract funded by the Ministry of Justice.

 |Co-Directors||Associate Professor Janet Fanslow|

 |Associate Professor Robyn Dixon|

 |Associate Professor Nicola Atwool||University of Otago|

 |Dr Waikaremoana Waitoki||University of Waikato|